Private Investigators Must Understand Computers and Technology

 Netiquette – Netiquette is short for “internet etiquette.
 In general, it refers to using good behavior on the internet.
 For example, typing messages in ALL CAPS is considered bad behavior, equivalent to yelling.

 Operating System – In computing, an operating system (OS) is an interface between hardware and the user.
-The operating system is responsible for managing and coordinating activities and sharing the resources of a computer that acts as a host for computing applications run on the machine.
-One of the primary purposes of an operating system is to handle the resource allocation and access protection of the hardware.
+The operating system is responsible for managing and coordinating activities and sharing the resources of a computer that acts as a host for computing applications running on the machine.
+One of the primary purposes of an operating system is to manage resource allocation and protect hardware access.
 This relieves the application programmers from having to manage these details.

 OSINT – Open Source Intelligence.